-By the way, I really like the last role choices made by Hillary Swank (who plays Athena).
+By the way, I really like how Hillary Swank (who plays Athena) chose her last roles.

 I also like to see her back on the screens.

-Her appearance in “I Am Mother” was a clever move, and so is this one, too.
+Her appearance in “I Am Mother” was a clever move, and so is this one.

-The other actors, who have a cameo (not much more) in this movie, seem to blink at us (in a gore way).
+The other actors, who (barely) have a cameo in this movie, seem to blink at us (in a gore way).